OAuth Setup

 C:\Users\<you>\.msgvault\config.toml

-[sync]rate_limit_qps = 5On Windows, use forward slashes or escaped backslashes for the path:
+[oauth]client_secrets = "/path/to/your/client_secret.json"On Windows, use forward slashes or escaped backslashes for the path:

 [oauth]client_secrets = "C:/Users/you/Downloads/client_secret.json"Step 6: Add Your Account